Wence024/ClassFlow/docs/testing.md

 # Testing Strategy and Plan

-This document outlines the testing strategy, tools, and a detailed plan for ensuring the quality and correctness of the UniScheduleWeave application.
+This document outlines the testing strategy, tools, and a detailed plan for ensuring the quality and correctness of the ClassFlow application.

 ## 1. Guiding Philosophy